Breonna Taylor’s family assails Kentucky attorney general, demands grand jury information

 Among those arrested Thursday was state Rep. Attica Scott, the only Black female lawmaker in Kentucky’s capitol and author of Breonna’s Law, a bill that would end no-knock warrants statewide.

 A judge had authorized a no-knock warrant to be served the night Taylor was killed.
 Cameron said police announced themselves, citing officer statements and a “civilian.”
-Taylor’s boyfriend said he didn’t hear the officers announce themselves; only knocking and the door being broken down.
+Taylor’s boyfriend said he didn’t hear the officers announce themselves, only knocking and the door being broken down.

 Scott was released Friday morning after being charged with first-degree rioting, a felony, along with two misdemeanors: failure to disperse and unlawful assembly.
 Appearing alongside the Taylor family, Scott decried the charges and vowed to make her proposed legislation a reality.